tundish/tea_and_sympathy/tas/dlg/early.rst

     I am going to swear.

-.. property:: DRAMA.prompt Type a command.
-Do 'quit' if you don't want adult language.
+.. property:: DRAMA.prompt Type 'help'.
+Or 'quit' if you don't want adult language.

 Cold
 ----